 Strauss-Kahn was in New York on a personal trip when the maid made her accusations.
-During initial bail hearings, prosecutors noted that he was arrested on a Paris-bound plane at Kennedy Airport, and that they could not compel his return from France if he fled.
+During initial bail hearings, prosecutors noted that he was arrested on a Paris-bound plane at John F. Kennedy International Airport, and that they could not compel his return from France if he fled.

-His lawyers have underscored that it was a long-planned flight and have said he wants to return to court to clear his name.
+The former IMF chief's legal team has underscored that the flight was long-planned and that Strauss-Kahn was eager to return to court to clear his name.

-Defense lawyers have said that the hotel encounter wasn't forcible, and that they have unreleased information that could "gravely undermine the credibility" of the housekeeper.
-The defense was using private investigators to aggressively check out the victim's background and her story, but the Times reported that it was investigators for the prosecution who uncovered discrepancies.
+Strauss-Kahn's attorneys also have said they have unreleased information that could "gravely undermine the credibility" of the housekeeper.
+The defense was using private investigators to aggressively check the victim's background and her story, but the Times reported that it was investigators for the prosecution who uncovered discrepancies.

-NPR's Carrie Johnson reported from Washington, D.C., for this story, which contains material from The Associated Press.
+NPR's Carrie Johnson and Jim Zarroli contributed to this story, which contains material from The Associated Press.